Job Security

 A good manager will meet frequently with employees.
 If they mention possible layoffs, it’s time to act.
 Explain the situation to upper management and encourage them to make a statement.
 Tell employees about your take on the situation, and invite them to discuss their concerns in a controlled environment, such as a forum, to keep rumors to a minimum.
 Manage your worker’s expectations by staying on top of the big picture and keeping them updated.

-Continue to Promote Internal Recruitment
+Continue to Promote Internal Mobility

 Remember that job security is a sense of knowing that you won’t be fired.
 One of the “hints” that a worker might be cut is that they are passed over for promotion.
 In these situations, it is often the case that a worker who has been with the company for a long time has a relatively high salary compared to peers.
 If they are not going up, then management might want them out, because they are expensive.
 But why have they been refused a promotion?
 It could be that the above-mentioned preference for external hiring is to blame.